luije87/documentation/csv.rst

 + The file should Also include ‘override_disabled_field’ set to true so that the alumni are not disabling during future Disabling Syncs.

-**Alternative Option**

-+ Don’t do anything upon graduation and allow recent graduates to disappear from the sync.

-+ When they're no longer included in the sync they will be disabled.

-+ When they next sign in they will see the ability to request reactivation of their account.

-+ Career services will get the request to reactive their account and be able to set them as alumni (or ask them to set themselves to alumni) and send them any info you want.

-+ This request will mark them as excluded from sync.
-Staff can easily filter by grad date and alumni year to email recently converted alumni

 System Labels
 ******************************************************************************************************